-Empowerment Lessons are easy to use.
+Empowerment Lessons are easy for group leaders to use with large groups, small groups, or individuals.
 To get started, just follow a few simple steps:

 - 1. Choose an Empowerment Lesson.
 Each Career Girls Empowerment video is about two minutes and focuses on a different topic.
-Review the video descriptions (or preview the videos) and introduce them in any order that best meets your child's needs and interests. - 2.
+Review the video descriptions (or preview the videos) and introduce them in any order that best meets your student's needs and interests. - 2.
 Download the corresponding resources.
 Each Empowerment Lesson has a corresponding Classroom Lesson Plan, Independent Learning Guide, and Fun Page Activity.

 Some Empowerment Lessons have corresponding Empowerment Activities and Ready-To-Use Scripts.
-You can use Empowerment Activities to reinforce the corresponding video topic or theme.
+You can use Empowerment Activities to reinforce the corresponding video topic or theme and build teamwork and community in a group setting.
+Scripts can be a useful tool for mentors or group leaders with limited preparation time.